(January 30, 1899 - August 11, 1972)

 The World Health Organization (WHO) recommends an 80% vaccination rate of populations in Yellow Fever regions.
 At that rate, the virus has difficulty staying alive in the mosquitos-who-bite-humans hosts.
 And if it isn't in the mosquitos, humans will be safe from its scourge.

-Inone 1925 West African research exhibition, 3 of its leaders died from Yellow Fever.
+Research can be dangerous.
+In one 1925 West African research study, 3 of its scientists died from Yellow Fever.

 During the 18th and 19th centuries, at least 25 major outbreaks killing hundreds of thousands occurred in America, including in New York City, Philadelphia, Baltimore and New Orleans.